 Another great feature on 1password is the ability to securely share login information, so if you need someone on your team to login to one of your accounts, you can share account access without revealing your password.
 This is super helpful when you have multiple team members working on different accounts — it’s so easy to stay organized!

-Dropbox also just added a host of awesome new features, like offline access to all of your files and the ability to collaborate in real-time with your team, so now is an awesome time to add this to your tool belt.
+Dropbox also has a host of awesome additional features, like offline access to all of your files and the ability to collaborate in real-time with your team, so now is an awesome time to add this to your tool belt.

 Just like Dropbox, Google Drive is a great place to store and share files.
 Personally, I don’t like it as much as Dropbox, but I do love the feature that allows you to live edit documents.